aceoffix/Aceoffix7-Net-Simple/README.md

   [aceclientsetup_7.0.0.1.exe](https://github.com/aceoffix/aceoffix-client/releases/download/v7.0.0.1/aceclientsetup_7.0.0.1.exe)

 - Copy the program downloaded in the previous step to the "bin" folder of the current project.
+If there is no "bin" folder, create a new "bin" folder first.

 - Open this project using Visual Studio.
 Then right-click on the project folder, and click "Manage NuGet Packages -> Browse" in sequence.
 Enter "Acesoft.AceoffixNet" in the search box and install the latest version.